ice5050/Analog.Cafe/README.md

 * "Template files": posts with sample context that authors can edit and save as new

 ## Contributions
 - If you would like to contribute code, documents, design or better organization of this repository, submit a PR.
-We'll take from here.
+We'll take from it here (do have a look at Liscense.md - this project is under Mozilla 2.0).
 - If you would like to contribute photography, articles or any other creative content please head to http://analog.cafe
 - If you have general feedback, ideas, thoughts or criticisms, please email them to d [at] analog.cafe